 If public holidays fall inside your annual closedown period, you must pay employees for those that fall on days they’d usually work — including weekend public holidays moved to Monday or Tuesday.

-Calista and her husband Rob run a café near Te Papa in Wellington and employ extra weekend staff to cope with demand.
+Calista and her husband Rob run a café near Te Papa in Wellington and employ extra weekend employees to cope with demand.

 Calista begins to worry when she realises Waitangi Day falls on a Saturday (for employees who don’t work weekends, this public holiday will be treated as falling on the following Monday).
-She feels she can’t afford to pay her regular Saturday employees time and a half, plus offer a day in lieu.
+She feels she can’t afford to pay her regular Saturday employees time and a half, plus an alternative holiday.

 But she knows it’s illegal to not roster regularly scheduled employees to avoid their holiday entitlements.